entigolabs/entigo-infralib-agent/README.md

 ### Callback

-When configuring a callback, agent will send POST requests to the specified URL about the status of step pipelines.
+When configuring a callback, agent will send requests to the specified URL about the status of step pipelines.

+#### POST `/steps/status`

-Callback payload example:
+Payload example:
 ```json
 {
   "status": "success",